juliogomez/drone-installguide/README.md

     make sure the lab admin has enabled your github account in the lab server go to yourdomain.com, login / authorize drone to access your repo, activate repo

-4.- Build secrets file and push it to Git
+4.- Build secrets file and push to Git

     cd ~/coding/cicd_demoapp
     export DRONE_SERVER=http://yourdomain.com